CS536-GraphSparsification/CS536-GraphSparsification.github.io/content/improving-network-efficiency-through-sparsification-of-network-graphs/index.md

 - MST (Minimum spanning tree) runtime: The time to perform Kruskal's algorithm on the graph.
 - Community structure: Used Louvain community detection algorithm to identify small, densely connected clusters.

-We've experimented a lot of sparsification method, both connectivity-preserving and non-connectivity-preserving:
+We've experimented with a lot of sparsification methods, both connectivity-preserving and non-connectivity-preserving:

 - Spielman Srivastava
 - Forest fire